The curse of overparametrization in adversarial training: Precise analysis of robust generalization for random features regression: Proofs of Step 4: Analysis of the Gaussian noisy linear model via convex Gaussian minimax framework

 \subsubsection{Uniform convergence}

 In Section~\ref{sec:pointwise} we showed that the objective function in \eqref{eq:AO-op5} converges point-wise to the objective function in \eqref{eq:AO-final}.
-However, for our goal we need to show that the minimax of the converging sequence of objectives \eqref{eq:AO-op5} to the minimax of the AO objective in \eqref{eq:AO-final}, denoted by $\cR(\alpha,\tau_g, \beta,\gamma,\tau_q) $.
-Convexity/concavity of $\cR$ plays a crucial role here since is being use to conclude local uniform convergence from the point-wise convergence.
+However, for our goal we need to show that the minimax solutions of the converging sequence of the objectives in \eqref{eq:AO-op5} converges to the minimax solution of the AO objective in \eqref{eq:AO-final}, denoted by $\cR(\alpha,\tau_g, \beta,\gamma,\tau_q) $.
+Convexity/concavity of $\cR$ plays a crucial role here since it is being used to conclude local uniform convergence from the point-wise convergence.

 This can be shown by following similar arguments as in \cite[Lemma A.5]{thrampoulidis2015precise} that is essentially based on a result known as “convexity lemma” in the literature (see e.g. \cite[Lemma 7.75]{StatDecision}) by which point-wise convergence of convex functions, of a finite number of variables, implies uniform convergence in compact subsets.
 Since the argument here is general, we leave out a detailed discussion and refer to \cite[Lemma A.5]{thrampoulidis2015precise}.